juzraai/torn-losers-log/README.md

 This tool is being developed for TORN City players.
-If you don't what TORN City is and wanna try it out, **[register here](https://www.torn.com/2413874)** so we can both get benefits!
+If you don't know what TORN City is and wanna try it out, **[register here](https://www.torn.com/2413874)** so we can both get benefits!

 ---